Main Menu

 Concluded Cases

 • John Doe A-1 To A-49 et al v.
 Democratic People’s Republic of Korea, 2021 WL 723257 (D.D.C.
 Feb.
 24, 2021).
-Obtained judgment for $2.3 billion (half compensatory, half punitive) against North Korea on behalf of crew members of the USS Pueblo and their immediate family members for the physical injuries and emotional trauma they suffered from the January 1968 unprovoked attack on the Pueblo in international waters, and North Korea’s holding the crew hostage and subjecting them to torture for 11 months.
-North Korea did not defend and the Court entered a default judgment under the 2008 federal Terrorism Statute, which gives U.S. victims of state-sponsored terrorist attacks the right to sue a foreign nation for injuries caused by its sponsorship of those attacks.
-Plaintiffs are eligible to recover a portion of their judgments from payments by the U.S. Victims of State-Sponsored Terrorism Fund.
+Obtained judgment for $1.1 billion against North Korea on behalf of crew members of the USS Pueblo and their immediate family members for the physical injuries and emotional trauma suffered from North Korea's January 1968 unprovoked attack on the Pueblo, holding the crew hostage and subjecting them to torture for 11 months.
+Plaintiffs are eligible to recover a portion of their judgments from the U.S. Victims of State-Sponsored Terrorism Fund.
 Congress created the Fund in December 2015 to address the difficulties American victims encounter when trying to enforce court judgments against foreign states that sponsor terrorist attacks.

 • Estate of John McCarty v.
 Islamic Republic of Iran, 2020 WL 7696062 (D.D.C.
 Dec.
 28, 2020): obtained judgment against Iran for $59 million for an additional 40 passengers and immediate family members who were victims of the TWA Flight 847 terrorist hijacking in 1985.